ethosofscience/philosophy-stuttgart/README.md

 # You are reading …
 … the *README.md* file of this project, this is the *landing page* of this project.
-The README.md file is a [Markdown](https://en.wikipedia.org/wiki/Markdown) file that contains the most important information and metainformation on this project and its development.
+The README.md file is a [Markdown](https://en.wikipedia.org/wiki/Markdown) file that contains the most important information and meta information on this project and its development.

 # Project Description - What it is and why it is